Top 10 Non-Human Identity (NHI) Security Tools of 2026

 - Multi-cloud and SaaS coverage with consistent identity model across surfaces

-- Strong fit for security teams that want operational impact, not just visibility
+- Strong fit for security teams that want operational impact and a dedicated NHI vendor relationship, not a line item inside a larger platform

 Cons

-- Newer platform with smaller installed base and less mature ecosystem than the category leaders
+- Newer platform with smaller installed base and less mature ecosystem than the (now-acquired) category leaders

 - Coverage breadth is competitive but rarely best-in-class on any specific surface